epfl-dojo/votbot/README.md

 # VotBot
 VotBot is a Telegram bot to organize votes.
 It is special in two points:
-  1. It take a Trello Card List json url in parameter ;
+  1. It can take a Trello Card List json url in parameter ;
   1. It's stateless: all data are stored in the chat itself.